ludwigw/IT8951-ePaper/PLAN.md

 # Modernization and Portability Plan for IT8951-ePaper

-## Status (June 2024)
+## Status (December 2024)

-- **Directory structure:** Modernized; all code in `src/`, headers in `include/`, examples in `examples/`, tests in `tests/`.
+- **Directory structure:** ✅ Modernized; all code in `src/`, headers in `include/`, examples in `examples/`, tests in `tests/`.
-- **Documentation:** Doxygen and user docs complete and up to date.
+- **Documentation:** ✅ Doxygen and user docs complete and up to date.
-- **Testing:** Automated tests for all modules, including hardware abstraction, fonts, GUI, and e-Paper driver.
+- **Testing:** ✅ Automated tests for all modules, including hardware abstraction, fonts, GUI, and e-Paper driver.
 Mocks for hardware present.
-- **Build system:**
+- **Build system:** ✅ Fully modern Makefile at project root.
-  - Fully modern Makefile at project root.
+  - ✅ Builds static library (`libit8951epd.a`) from all sources in `src/`.
-  - Builds static library (`libit8951epd.a`) from all sources in `src/`.
+  - ✅ Builds all example binaries from `examples/`.
-  - Builds all example binaries from `examples/`.
+  - ✅ Supports platform selection (`PLATFORM=BCM|LGPIO|GPIOD`).
-  - Supports platform selection (`PLATFORM=BCM|LGPIO|GPIOD`).
+  - ✅ All object and dependency files are uniquely named and mapped, regardless of source directory.
-  - All object and dependency files are uniquely named and mapped, regardless of source directory.
+  - ✅ `make install` copies headers and library to `/usr/local`.
-  - `make install` copies headers and library to `/usr/local`.
+  - ✅ Documentation and clean targets included.
-  - Documentation and clean targets included.
+  - ✅ **CI/CD:** GitHub Actions workflow with matrix builds for all platforms.
-  - **Tested:** All build logic works as intended.
-The only build failures are due to missing system dependencies (e.g., `bcm2835.h` for BCM platform).
+  - ✅ **Tested:** All build logic works as intended.
+CI passes for all platforms.

 ## System Dependencies